Top Christina Lake Experiences

 Hiking & Mountain Biking

 It’s easy to get out and explore the wilderness and natural wonders of Boundary Country here.
 Roam along a creekside, or scale the heights to Old Glory, Mt.
 St. Thomas, or Gladstone Mountains.
-Take a leisurely ride on the Great Trail.
+Take a leisurely ride on the Trans Canada Trail.
 Feel the rush of blasting downhill on trails with built-up stunts, long cross-country rides, or scenic hikes on the height of land.

 Ramble through the Gilpin Grasslands, a non-motorized area where bighorn sheep, elk and deer roam freely.
 Take the Cascade Gorge Trail and stroll across the Kettle River’s trestles and the one that straddles the Cascade Gorge.
 Marvel at Cascade Falls teeming through a narrow gorge 185 m (200 yds) below.
 Gazing at the falls, you’re reminded why getting away from it all was such a great idea.